zstanecic/weather_plus/readme.md

 # What's new: #

+# Version 7.0 #
+* Improved search window, now it possible manage all the search key inserted, add, delete and save it from context menu.
+* Improved window opening control.
+* some little bugs fixed.

+# Version 6.9 #
+* Implemented the recursive cities search with the valid system previously used in Weather_Plus Apixu version.
+	* Press f1 in the settings window for an explanation of the available commands.
+* Fixed issue with deleting some * .pyc, * .pyo modules during an NVDA update.

+# Version 6.8 #
+* updated flag necessary for the branches below;
+	* nvda_snapshot_threshold and nvda_snapshot_threshold_py3_staging.

+# Version 6.7 #
+* Fixed a bug when it is tested a new city and using it in temporary mode by simply press "enter" and at a later time trying to add it via the "Add" button.
+* Added acronym for SOUTH GEORGIA AND THE SOUTH SANDWICH ISLANDS to the database, but unfortunately at the moment it seems that the cities of this state do not work or have incomplete data, we hope it will be solved soon.

 # Version 6.5 #
 * Fixed a couple of bugs in sound effects reproduction;
 	* a couple of "for" cycles with incorrect maximum values caused the call to a non-existent sound effect.